Where to stay in Seattle, Washington? Check this guide full of tips on the biggest city of the Evergreen state

 Best Places to Stay in Seattle

-Seattle has a little bit of everything to offer.
+This amazing city has a little bit of everything to offer.
 Downtown Seattle is home to many different attractions and delicious restaurants.
 The surrounding area has some of the most gorgeous natural sights to see in the US.
 Additionally, a blossoming arts community fills the metro area with plenty of entertainment.

 Here’s our best suggestions when you stay in Seattle: